Introduction

 Neo4j is scalable and can be deployed as a standalone server or across multiple machines in a fault-tolerant cluster for production environments.
 Other features for production applications include hot backups and extensive monitoring.

-There are two editions of Neo4j to choose from, the Community Edition and the Enterprise Edition.
-The Enterprise Edition includes all that Community Edition has to offer, plus extra enterprise requirements such as backups, clustering, and failover capabilities.
+There are two editions of self-managed Neo4j to choose from: the Community Edition (CE) and the Enterprise Edition (EE).
+The Enterprise Edition includes everything the Community Edition offers, plus additional enterprise requirements such as backups, clustering, and failover capabilities.
+Infinigraph is a special Enterprise Edition that also includes unlimited horizontal scaling with automatic sharding, as well as Graph Data Science with a license key.

 -